Home Our Wines How to Buy Vines Winemaking Walnuts & Prunes Contact/Visit Lot Valley Recommendations

 2003 – the year of the heat wave, with sustained temperatures in August of 40°C. The grapes were extremely ripe - many had dried into raisins on the vines and had to be removed prior to harvest.
 Cahors wines of this year have a characteristic toasty taste; they are very rich and ripe, reminiscent of more southerly wines in a normal year.
 Wines of power and richness.
 Excellent now and should keep well for several years.

-2004 – a typical Cahors year, more tannic than the 2002s but with excellent concentrated fruit.
-These are now beginning to be enjoyable, especially the oak aged wines which as usual are a little more forward than the unoaked Classique.
+2004 – a typical Cahors year, more tannic than the 2002s but with excellent concentrated fruit; the oak aged wines are as usual a little more forward than the unoaked Classique.

 Although there is little tradition of making white wine in the Lot, there is a growing interest and there are now sufficient plantings to show that very high quality white can be grown in this area.
 Around 30% of our production is white wine.

-The wines are classified as Vin de Pays du Lot – for historical reasons, there is no appellation controlée for white (or rosé) in our area.
-These wines are made with all the care and quality control that we use for our appellation controlée reds.
+The wines are classified as IGP Côtes du Lot (previously Vin de Pays du Lot).
+For historical reasons, there is no appellation protégée for white (or rosé) in our area.
+These wines are made with all the care and quality control that we use for our appellation protégée reds.

 Our cépages are sauvignon and chardonnay, which we bottle as separate varietals.
 Our main production of chardonnay is unoaked, but we make a limited quantity of barrel-fermented wine in favourable years.
 This latter wine improves with a little bottle age.